SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 See Tech Tip F09

-FURLING LINE - The design of the furling line was reconfigured several times to accommodate my anchor roller which
+FURLING CONTROL LINE - The design of the furling control line was reconfigured several times to accommodate my anchor roller which

-led to installing the fairlead bracket (CF-500-22) on the drum and roller blocks on the life line and toe rail.
+lead to installing the fairlead bracket (CF-500-22) on the drum, fairleads on the stanchions and roller blocks along the toe rail.

-CONVERT JIB - During installation I thought it expedient to convert my 110% jib to furling since I knew it would fit, so off it went to North Sails.
+CONVERT JIB - During installation I thought it expedient to convert my 110% jib to furling since I knew it would fit, so off it went to North Sails, Vancouver.

 JIB SLEEVE - Since I already owned a slightly used jib sleeve I chose not to add UV strips to the jib.